chookscord/framework/packages/chookscord/README.md

 }
 ```

+These should expose all the commands the framework has included.

+### Scripts

-`yarn dev` would start your bot in development mode, meaning it'll have Hot Reload
+`yarn dev` would start your bot in `development` mode, meaning it'll have
-and Auto Interaction Register enabled.
-This should only be used while developing
+<u>Hot Reload</u> and <u>Auto Interaction Register</u> enabled. **This should
-your bot since it registers interactions on startup and will not register your
+only be used while developing your bot since it registers interactions on startup
-interactions globally!
+and will not register your interactions globally!**

 `yarn build` will build your project without running your bot.
 Useful for
 deploying to production.

-`yarn start` will start your bot in production mode.
+`yarn start` will start your bot in `production` mode.
 This will be a bit more
 efficient that development mode since there's no file watching and other
 unnecessary overheads, and doesn't register interactions on startup!